Guepard-Corp/qwery-core/INTEGRATION.md

 ## Usage

-To use the llama.cpp provider in the application:
+To use the llama.cpp model in the application:

 Select **"Granite 4.0 Micro (Local)"** from the model dropdown in the UI (which is already the default and only option).